Physical activity and cancer: stats and evidence

 An analysis combining the results of 31 studies on physical activity and breast cancer found that the women who did the most activity had a 12% lower risk of developing breast cancer compared with the least active women 11.
 The analysis also showed that the more activity a woman does, the more she can reduce her risk of breast cancer.
 For example, for every 2 hours a week a woman spends doing moderate to vigorous activity, the risk of breast cancer falls by 5%.

 And it isn't just women in a physically active job, or those doing recreational exercise, who can see the benefits - heavier chores such as ironing, gardening and cleaning can help reduce the risk of breast cancer too 11.
 Research including the EPIC study, which includes over a quarter of a million European women, consistently shows that household activity can reduce a woman's risk of developing breast cancer.
-Housework formed the biggest part of women's activity in the EPIC study and reduce the risk of breast cancer by itself and in combination with leisure time activity like walking, cycling or playing sport 11, 12.
+Housework reduced the risk of breast cancer by itself and in combination with leisure time activity like walking, cycling or playing sport 11, 13.

 The guidelines are a minimum recommended level.
 In general the more exercise you do, (whether that's through exercising longer or more vigorously), the greater the benefits for your health are likely to be 5, 11.